Role-Based Access Control (RBAC) - Amazon ElastiCache for Redis

 aws elasticache modify-replication-group ^ --replication-group-id replication-group-1 ^ --user-group-ids-to-remove "new-group-1" ^ --user-group-ids-to-add "new-group-2"

 Note the PendingChanges in the response.
-Any modifications made to a replication group are updated asynchronously.
+Any modifications made to a cache are updated asynchronously.
 You can monitor this progress by viewing the events.
 For more information, see Viewing ElastiCache events.

 Migrating from Redis AUTH to RBAC